Vijayvarma115/End-To-End-Document-QandA-RAG-app-using-Groq_and_Gemma/README.md

 This repository contains an end-to-end implementation of a Retrieval Augmented Generation (RAG) application for document question answering.
-It leverages the power of Groq's fast inference capabilities and Google's Gemma model for efficient and accurate question answering over your documents.
+It leverages the power of Groq's fast inference capabilities and Google's Gemma model for efficient and accurate question answering over your documents.In here i have just taken a "SAMEPLE DOCUMENTS"

 # Kind of architecture